 (7) With respect to any dwellings, accommodations, lands, buildings or facilities embraced within any Project (including individual cooperative or condominium units): to lease or rent, sell, enter into lease-purchase agreements or leases with option to purchase; to establish and revise rents or required monthly payments; to

-develop policies and procedures concerning the selection of Tenants or Homebuyers, including the establishment of priorities, and concerning the occupancy, rental, care and management of housing units, and to adopt such policies and procedures as the Board may deem necessary and desirable to effectuate the powers granted by this Ordinance.
+develop policies and procedures concerning the selection of Tenants or Homebuyers, including the establishment of priorities, and concerning the occupancy, rental, care and management of housing units, and to adopt such policies and procedures as the Committee may deem necessary and desirable to effectuate the powers granted by this Ordinance.

-(8) To terminate any lease or rental agreement or lease-purchase agreement when the Tenant or Homebuyer has violated the terms of such agreement, or failed to meet any of its obligations thereunder, or when such termination is otherwise authorized under the provisions of such agreement; to recommend termination of any Assignment associated with such lease or rental agreement to General Council for action under the Tribe’s Assignment Ordinance; and to bring action for eviction against any such Tenant or Homebuyer in accordance with Tribal and other applicable law and approved policies and procedures.
+(8) To terminate any lease or rental agreement or lease-purchase agreement when the Tenant or Homebuyer has violated the terms of such agreement, or failed to meet any of its obligations thereunder, or when such termination is otherwise authorized under the provisions of such agreement; to recommend termination of any Assignment associated with such lease or rental agreement to General Community Council for action under the Tribe’s Assignment Ordinance; and to bring action for eviction against any such Tenant or Homebuyer in accordance with Tribal and other applicable law and approved policies and procedures.

 (9) To establish income limits for admission to Federally assisted housing that ensure that dwelling accommodations in a Housing Project shall be made available as per the regulations governing such funds.